 Catalina De Leon: (laughs) I think the way you put it is spot on because, otherwise, what’s the sense, like, what’s the point of it?
 If you’re going to be doing a marketing piece or a product if you’re not thinking about your audience on who’s going to use it, then why do you do it?
 They’re going to ignore it.
 It’s not going to be useful for them.

 Pam Didner: I, I agree with you, but unfortunately, a lot of time, um, when I work with my clients and, uh, they say, “Pam, I have to sell products.
 And it’s about the product.
-I need to sell the product.
-I need to promote the products.
+I need to sell the product, promote the products.
 I need to tell them how good I’ll products are.”

-And, so the way they are thinking about it is, “okay, what can I say about the product?”
+So the way they are thinking about it is, “okay, what can I say about the product?”
 But, and I agree that’s important.
 And I’m not saying that’s not important, but I always tell them, “can you turn that around a little bit?
-And, rather than say how good our products are, can you say, can you communicate how they can use your product effectively to solve their problems?”
+Rather than say how good our products are, can you say, can you communicate how they can use your product effectively to solve their problems?”

 You are staying in the same thing, but it’s coming from that perspective, coming from the user’s perspective.
 You are right.
 It needs to turn it around.